collective/collective.recipe.solrinstance/README.txt

     Optional additional configuration to be included inside the solrconfig.xml.
 For instance, ``<requestHandler />`` directives.

+cacheSize
+    Number of cache entries for the various caches (filterCache, fieldValueCache, queryResultCache and documentCache).
+Defaults to ``512``.

+maxWarmingSearchers
+    Maximum number of searchers that may be warming in the background.
+    Defaults to 4.
+For read-only slaves recommend to set to 1 or 2.

+useColdSearcher
+    If a request comes in without a warm searcher available, immediately use one of the warming searchers to handle the request.
+Defaults to ``false``.

 requestParsers-multipartUploadLimitInKB
     Optional ``<requestParsers />`` parameter useful if you are submitting very large documents to Solr.
 May be the case if Solr is indexing binaries